evilsocket/www.pwnagotchi.ai/content/configuration/_index.md

 ## Display Selection

 **Set the type of display you want to use via `ui.display.type`.**
-If your display does not work after changing this setting, you might need to completely remove power from the Raspberry Pi and make a clean boot.
+If your display does not work after changing this setting, you might need to completely remove its power, safely shutting down first to preserve the SD Card, from the Raspberry Pi and make a clean boot.

 **You can configure the refresh interval of the display via `ui.fps`.** We recommend using a slow refresh rate to avoid shortening the lifetime of your e-ink display.
 The default value is `0`, which will *only* refresh when changes are made to the screen.